stochasticHydroTools/DoublyPeriodicStokes/source/cpu/README.md

 A spectral immersed boundary method for particle suspensions in Stokes flow on doubly and triply periodic domains.

 ### Build Dependencies ###
+The instructions here are for using cmake3 for the build process.
+This is not required, the Makefiles provided here work with GNU make.
+However, these Makefiles are meant to be called from the Makefile of the python interface common to the CPU and GPU implementations.

 You will need to `apt install` at least the following dependencies:

 * build-essential